GregWells/3402FinalProject/README.md

     * Mean length of an episode - If an episode duration is configured to be of significant length to reach the final objective, when the AI reaches begins to reach the objective before the timer expires, this can be identified by the mean episode length decreasing.
     * Mean reward - If the reward configurations are tuned properly, the reward should dramatically increase as the actions transition from purely random toward more focused on positive rewards.
 The performance in frames-per-second to train on the full dataset (9300 orders/30 drones/10 warehouses) is less than one-twentieth the rate of a reduced dataset of (55 orders/1 drone/10 warehouses).

 ![](images/FullSimFPS.PNG)
-* Show/compare results in one table.
-* Show one (or few) visualization(s) of results, for example ROC curves.

 ### Conclusions

 * The ability to closely tune the model action space to the problem is a key factor.
-For this challenge my selection of the Stable Baselines 3 framework utilizing the multidiscrete action space was somewhat problematic.
+For this challenge my utilization of the Stable Baselines 3 framework utilizing the multidiscrete action space was somewhat problematic.
 Spending significant time investigating configuration capabilities of the available frameworks before commencing any coding is key to assuring the action space is confined to the smallest region possible.
 As with any "traveling saleman" optimization, limiting the domain of possible choices to exclude unreasonable options is key.
 Tuning the penalties for invalid selections is challenging; it would be preferable to exclude the options from the action space altogether in advance - __reduce the dimensionality wherever practical__.

 ### Future Work